mauritiusdadd/crtwo2fits/README.md

     $ conda install --file requirements.txt

+Under Linux and OS X you should create a custom per-user settings file by copying the default config in your ~/.config directory:

+    # cp <CONDA_DIRECTORY>/share/crtwo2fits/crtwo2fits.conf ~/.config

-<b>NOTE</b>: Under linux pip usually installs the package in your user's local environment, so you may want to update the following environment variables
+Also note that under linux pip usually installs the package in your user local environment, so you may want to update the following environment variables

     $ export PATH=${PATH}:~/.local/bin
     $ export MANPATH=${MANPATH}:~/.local/share/man